SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/03-Validations.md

 If the user's input does not match the requirements, an appropriate error message will be sent.

-Another requirement is to add a model to the view:
+Another requirement is to activate the validation into the controller:

 ```java
 // SomeController.java